 Bonus observation: College football is among the most corrupting forces in modern American society.

 Update: The ACC is apparently set to add Louisville.
-That will fit in nicely with the basketball meme.Read full article » Comments Off
+That will fit in nicely with the basketball meme.Read full article » Comments Off on The ACC on the brink?

 The traditional news media is in decline.
 Many conservatives think this is both a good thing and the result of a populace that is increasingly rejecting its traditional biases.
 JLF head John Hood, a former print reporter himself, disagrees in his column today: